 Other concert performance highlights include Hunding (Die Walküre) with Marek Janowski and the Rundfunk Sinfonieorchester Berlin on tour in Spain as well as Pietari Inkinen and the Japan National Symphony Orchestra in Tokyo; Pater Profundus in Mahler’s Symphony No. 8 with Vladimir Ashkenazy and the Sydney Symphony at the Sydney Opera House and also at the New Zealand International Arts Festival with the New Zealand Symphony Orchestra; Stravinsky’s Les Noces in Birmingham, directed by Graham Vick, Bach’s Weihnachts-Oratorium in Palestine, Israel and Switzerland and the world premiere of Anthony Ritchie’s First World War commemorative work, Gallipoli to the Somme, among many others.

-Future engagements include concert and opera appearances in Switzerland, the United Kingdom, United States of America, Germany, Austria and New Zealand.
+Future engagements include concert and opera appearances in Switzerland, the United Kingdom, Germany and New Zealand.

 In September 2019 Martin Snell will join the Solo Ensemble of the Bayerische Staatsoper, München.